lizKimita/Quotes-App/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This is a quotes application that was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+It allows users to read other users quotes, upvote and downvote them, add their own quotes and even delete quotes.

+## Setup/ User Requirements
+The user can:
+* Log into the app and read quotes from other users.
+* They can Upvote a quote they like.
+* They can downvote one that they do not like.
+* Add a new quote.
+* Delete a quote.
+* View the number of upvotes and downvotes on each quote.

 ## Development server